Sachagobeyn/SDMIT/README.md

 2. Embedded Feature Selection: Searching for a set of input features and parameter estimates which best describe observed presence/absence patterns.

-3. Single or Multi-Objective Optimisation (SOO and MOO): Considering one (simple genetic algorithm) or more objective (non-dominated sorting genetic algorithm II) for the optimisation.
+3. Single or Multi-Objective Optimisation (SOO and MOO): Considering one (simple genetic algorithm) or more objective (non-dominated sorting genetic algorithm II, Deb, 2002) for the optimisation.

 ## Section 2: What kind of SDMs are we optimising?